Donald Trump’s highly abnormal presidency: a running guide for the week of July 24

 Scaramucci threatens “to fire everybody” to stop leaks

-Donald Trump’s newly appointed communications director Anthony Scaramucci is not wasting any time tackling the deluge of leaks coming from the White House.
+Donald Trump’s newly appointed communications director, Anthony Scaramucci, isn’t wasting any time tackling the deluge of leaks coming from the White House.

 Having already fired one assistant press secretary and warning that he’ll “fire everybody” to stop leakers, Scaramucci now appears to be angling to get White House Chief of Staff Reince Priebus investigated by the FBI.